Mikhail-Vilms/Random-Notes/System_Design_Basic_Concepts.md

   - ISP caching works in much the same way as browser caching.
   - Once you have visited a website, your ISP may cache those pages so that they appear to load faster the next time you visit them.
   - The main problem with this is that, unlike your browser cache, you can not delete these temporary files; instead, you have to wait until your ISP's cache expires and requests fresh copies of the files.

+#### ```Cache Eviction Policy```
+- We need to delete existing items for new resources when the cache is complete.
+In fact, it is just one of the most popular methods to delete the least recently used object.
+The solution is to optimize the probability in the cache that the requesting resource exists.
+- Random Replacement: As the term suggests, we can randomly delete an entry.
+- Least frequently used (LFU): We can keep a count of how frequently an item is requested and delete the least frequently used.
+- Least Recently Used (LRU): In LRU, we delete the item that has been used least recently.
+- First In First Out (FIFO): The FIFO algorithm holds an object queue in the order that the objects have been loaded into the cache.
+It evicts one or more objects from the head when a cache misses and inserts a new object into the queue tail.
+Upon a cache hit, the list does not shift.

+#### ```Cache Invalidation```
+- Cache invalidation refers to when web cache proxies declare cached content as invalid, meaning it will no longer be served as the most recent piece of content when requested.
+- The ultimate purpose, of course, is to ensure that the next time a client requests the affected content, the client receives the newest version at all times.
+- There are primarily three kinds of systems for caching:
+  -  Write through cache:
 ---

 #### Links